Research Reveals New Information Regarding Flint Water Crisis

 The FACHEP team conducted multidisciplinary research in Flint through funding from the Michigan Department of Health and Human Services, the National Science Foundation, the National Institute of Health, Wayne State University, the University of Michigan, and Michigan State University.

-*News Release by Wayne State University - Office of the Vice President for Research: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Wayne State University - Office of the Vice President for Research).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.

 - 1 - SNAP: The Supplemental Nutrition Assistance Program (Food Stamps) : Wendy Taormina-Weiss (2012/08/27)